cbenge509/DataScienceCapstone_Oct2017/README.md

 ## License

 - This project is released under a permissive MIT open source license ([LICENSE-MIT.txt](https://github.com/cbenge509/DataScienceCapstone_Oct2017/blob/master/LICENSE-MIT.txt)).
+There is no warranty; not even for merchantability or fitness for a particular solution.